ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-adding-zoom.md

 ## Changing Zoom Accounts

 To switch to a different Zoom account, click your avatar icon in the Zoom window, and then click <samp>Change Account</samp>.
-Then pick an account from the list, or click <samp>Add Account...</samp> to add a new account.
+Then, pick an account from the list or click <samp>Add Account...</samp> to add a new account.
 Ecamm Live will add the account currently in use by your default web browser.

 ![Figure\: The Zoom Window](/assets/img/logout.png "The Zoom Window"){:width="370"}